A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 A. For adults, it depends entirely on the amount of dental care you need during the year.
 But for children, the Affordable Care Act has imposed regulations that limit out-of-pocket costs for dental care.

 In both cases, these limits are a result of the ACA; prior to 2014, there were no upper bounds on how high a health or dental plan could set their maximum out-of-pocket limits.
-(Stand-alone dental plans that aren’t certified by the exchange are not subject to the ACA’s rules for pediatric dental coverage.)

 Out-of-pocket not capped on adult plans

-Stand-alone adult dental plans are not required to have any limits on out-of-pocket exposure.
+Regardless of whether the policy is purchased through the exchange, stand-alone adult dental plans are not required to have any limits on out-of-pocket exposure.
 These plans were not required to make any changes as a result of the ACA.

 Instead of out-of-pocket maximums, adult dental coverage typically comes with benefit maximums; they cap the amount the insurance company will pay, rather than capping the amount that the insured pays (note that dollar benefit maximums are no longer allowed to apply to pediatric dental coverage, since it's one of the essential health benefits).